Rajkummar Rao On Janhvi Kapoor: She Is Such A Sincere And Hardworking Actor

 Janhvi will be seen playing two poles apart characters, Roohi and Afsana.

-Speaking of casting Janhvi in Roh Afza, Vijay had said in a statement, "For the female lead, we needed someone who could portray two contrasting personalities with ease and Janhvi stood out, she really connected with the script.
+Speaking of casting Janhvi in Rooh-Afza, Vijay had said in a statement, "For the female lead, we needed someone who could portray two contrasting personalities with ease and Janhvi stood out, she really connected with the script.
 Her talent is still raw, but she is excited about being moulded.
 The script is young, refreshing and totally crazy, and she is exactly that."

 "She needed to oscillate between two characters which are poles apart.
 You will fall in love with her in one scene and won't believe she is the same girl in the next one.
 It's not an easy switch for an actor.
 It's the perfect casting."